fredboudon/plantgl-jupyter/README.md

 - `size_display` tuple (int, int): width and height of the canvas (minimum 400)
 - `size_world` float: extend on the 3D scene in all directions

-Important attributes/mdethods:
+Important property/methods:
-- `self.editor` : display an editor of the graphical parameters
+- `editor` : display an editor of the graphical parameters
-- `self.get_lstring()` : return the lstring corresponding to the current step of the simulation display in the widget.
+- `get_lstring(self)` : return the lstring corresponding to the current step of the simulation display in the widget.
-- `self.get_namespace()` : return the namespace of variables of the simulation
+- `get_namespace(self)` : return the namespace of variables of the simulation

 Example: